 As we prepare to increase bus capacity and service levels on Monday, June 29th, a number of health and safety measures will be put into place.
 These measures have been developed in close consultation with Niagara Region Public Health, and are in line with provincial and federal guidelines.

-Masks should be worn before entering buses, at hubs, onboard Chair-A-Van vehicles and in our Transcab contracted taxis.
+Masks are to be worn before entering buses, at hubs and in shelters, onboard Chair-A-Van vehicles and in our Transcab contracted taxis.

 Visit Niagara Region Public Health’s website for information about wearing a mask and for other COVID resources.